celigo/integrator-api-docs/state.md

 State API
 ========
->**Guidance**: there are lots of use cases for using this API.
-Basically, any time you need to persist anything for your integration then this very generic key value storage API can be used.
+>**Guidance**: there are lots of use cases for using this very generic key value storage API.
+The most popular use case is probably storing state about the execution of a flow, so that the next time the flow runs the state for the last run can be used to modify the data for the new run.

 ### Endpoints
 | Relative URI| Method | Success Code | Description|